AlynxZhou/hikaru/tutorials/types.md

 File's layout from its front matter.
 Only available for posts and pages.

-## `comment`
+## `draft`

-Option of whether a page can be commented from its front matter.
-Only available for posts and pages.
+Whether post is a draft, draft will be skipped while building, but not skipped while serving.

 ## `categories`